humanmade/authorship/README.md

 ### API design decisions

-There's a lot more to a WordPress site than just its theme.
-Data can be consumed via its APIs and feeds, so these need to be treated as first-class citizens when exposing the attributed authors of posts.
+There's a lot more to a modern WordPress site than just its theme.
+Data gets created and consumed via its APIs, so these need to be treated as first-class citizens when working with the attributed authors of posts.

 Authorship provides:

-* Read and write access to attributed authors via an `authorship` field on the default `wp/v2/posts` REST API endpoints
+* Ability to read and write attributed authors via an `authorship` field on the `wp/v2/posts` REST API endpoints
 * Ability to create guest authors via the `authorship/v1/users` REST API endpoint
 * Read-only access to users who can be attributed to a post via the `authorship/v1/users` REST API endpoint
-* Ability to specify attributed authors in WP-CLI with the `--authorship` flag
+* Ability to specify attributed authors when creating or updating posts via WP-CLI with the `--authorship` flag

-On the roadmap:

-* Support for XML-RPC
-* Support for WPGraphQL

 ### UI design decisions